 A team-based contest for creative IT solutions

-This forum is archived.
-New posts will not be accepted.
+New posts and comments will not be accepted.

 Information Technology at UCSF has selected 3 proposals for funding.
 The winning teams have until December 13, 2013 to complete the projects.
 Projects were previewed at our Sharecase event on November 8, 2013 at the Mission Bay Conference Center.